fly-apps/postgres-ha/README.md

 # High Availability Postgres on Fly

-This is a ready to go HA Postgres app that runs on Fly.
+This is a ready-to-go HA Postgres app that runs on Fly.

 ## Prepare your app